 - Dry pet food is quite easy to store.
 A tightly sealed plastic bin or other container will generally keep insects out of your pet’s kibble, and makes it easy to portion out just the amount you want to give your dog.

-- Unopened cans of dog food are easy to store, but saving any unused food is more bothersome and prone to spoiling if not used in short order.
+- Unopened cans of dog food are easy to store, but saving any unused food is more bothersome and prone to spoilage.

 - Canned dog food typically has a stronger smell than dry kibble, though this depends greatly on the particular product and its freshness.